dog on a red blanket

 Red light, especially at 670 nm and 810 nm, has been shown to protect the retina in models of degeneration—from oxygen-induced retinopathy to blue light damage.
 It improves mitochondrial function, reduces inflammation, and decreases photoreceptor cell death PMC8760100, PMC3738508.

 Studies suggest PBM improves visual acuity and reduces retinal swelling in AMD patients.
+A 2020 study reported about 20% improvement in vision, including color and contrast vision, in aging eyes, which may help limit some signs of retinal aging.
+FDA-authorized devices also exist for early dry age-related macular degeneration.
+Study findings also reported that 50% of AMD patients improved visual activity scores by 5–8 lines.
 In animal models, 670 nm light upregulates cytochrome c oxidase and reduces inflammation PMC11754031, PMC4102366.

 💉 Diabetic Retinopathy (DR) & Diabetic Macular Edema (DME)